bcbi/bidss/theory/ehr.md

 </ul>
 Much of the effort spent in an EHR study involves preparing the data for use.

-<div class="cite-box"> Ed.
+<div class="cite-box" id="cite-Wu"> [1] Ed.
 Hulin Wu et al. Statistics and machine learning methods for EHR data: from data extraction to data analytics.
 CRC Press 2021; ISBN 978-0-367-44239-2
     </div>

 </div>